CartoDB/bigmetadata/docs/source/quickstart.rst

   echo CARTODB_API_KEY=<YOUR_API_KEY> > .env
   echo CARTODB_URL=<YOUR_CARTO_URL> >> .env
-  echo CARTODB_SESSION=<OPTIONAL_YOUR_SESSION_COOKIE> >> .env

 The ``CARTODB_URL`` should be the one you use for the SQL API, generally of the format ``<USERNAME>.carto.com``.

-You can leave ``CARTODB_SESSION`` alone, but including allows for page reloads to automatically refresh remote metadata, which can help with the reliability of pushes to Carto.

 If you're on Linux instead of Mac, you may want to give your existing user docker (which is equivalent to root) privileges: